debootdevs/deboot/docs/docs/build.md

 ```

 To boot your constructed image from Swarm, retrieve its Swarm hash, add an entry to `./deboot.yaml`, then rebuild `boot.img`.

+Once done, you can move to the next section to start DeBooting.

 To clean after yourself, run: